A

 Global Business

 This course will examine the opportunities and threats companies face in the global business environment.
-Students will be introduced to the environmental elements, cross-cultural challenges and varied market opportunities American companies face in international settings.
+Students will be introduced to the environmental elements, cross-cultural challenges, and varied market opportunities American companies face in international settings.
 Students will recognize the competitive advantages and nuances of entry into global business.
 Prerequisite: BUSI 1301 Business Principles and junior or senior standing or by permission of the President.

 B

-BUSI 2379
+BUSI 2380

 C